- +44 28 7082 2311

 Since its foundation in 1888, Royal Portrush Golf Club has undergone a transformation in more ways than one.
 It was originally a 9-hole course, known as the County Club.
 The following year it was extended to 18 holes.
 In 1892, its name changed to the Royal County Club, with the Duke of York as patron.
 In 1895, the Prince of Wales came along and the name finally changed to Royal Portrush.
 Why who knows?

 However, the biggest transformation came along when Harry S Colt redesigned the course in 1932, including two holes in an area known as “The Triangle”.
 Just before the Second World War, when it became apparent that the clubhouse would have to be relocated, the professional at that time, a Mr P.G.
-Stevenson, designed the current 8th and 9th holes, allowing the old 1st and 18th in the Triangle to be released.
-It would take until 1946 though before club members moved to their current premises, the former Holyrood Hotel.
+Stevenson, designed the current 10th and 11th holes, allowing the old 1st and 18th in the Triangle to be released.
+It would take until 1946 though before club members moved to their present premises, the former Holyrood Hotel.

 The Dunluce links is named after the ruined Dunluce castle that overlooks the course.
 It was the venue for the first professional golf tournament in Ireland, won by Sandy Herd in 1895.
 Until 2019, The Open Championship has been held outside of Scotland and England only once; that occasion was here at Royal Portrush in 1951 when Max Faulkner triumphed.
 Faulkner was the last British Open champion until Tony Jacklin lifted the claret jug in 1969 at Royal Lytham & St Annes.
 More recently, American Pete Oakley won the Senior British Open here in July 2004.